 President Fitzgerald Grant on ABC's "Scandal"

-As an actor, Goldwyn first caught audiences' attention with his portrayal of the villain in the box office smash, “Ghost."
-He went on to appear “The Pelican Brief” with Julia Roberts and Denzel Washington, "Kiss The Girls," Oliver Stone's "Nixon," "The Substance of Fire," "The Last Samurai," opposite Tom Cruise, and the recent remake of Wes Craven's classic, “The Last House on the Left."
-He was also heard as the title voice in Disney's animated feature "Tarzan."
+As an actor, Goldwyn first caught audiences' attention with his portrayal of the villain in the box office smash "Ghost."
+He went on to appear in numerous other films, including "The Pelican Brief," with Julia Roberts and Denzel Washington, "Kiss The Girls," Oliver Stone's "Nixon," "The Substance of Fire," "The Last Samurai," opposite Tom Cruise, and the recent remake of Wes Craven's classic "The Last House on the Left."
+He is also familiar to children as the title voice in Disney's animated feature "Tarzan."

-HOMETOWN Los Angeles, CA
+HOMETOWN New York, NY and Los Angeles, CA

 BIRTHDATE May 20